HarshJa1n/calulator/README.md

-A IOS Calculator clone built using JavaScript, CSS and HTML
+An IOS Calculator clone built using JavaScript, CSS and HTML for practice.